Becy2015/pytomo/README.txt

 for Linux (32 and 64bits), Windows, and Mac OS X.
 The binaries files were generated with Pyinstaller_ (version 1.5RC1).

-If you have Python installed, you can directly run the pytomo script in bin directory.
+If you have Python installed, you can directly run the start_crawl.py script at root or the pytomo script in bin directory.

 External Resources
 ------------------